filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

 This method accepts the same options as the `columns()` method of the [grid](../layout/grid).
 This allows you to responsively customize the number of grid columns at various breakpoints.

+You can configure the grid to automatically adjust its size based on the number of items in the repeater by passing `'auto'` to the `grid()` method.
+Alternatively, you can provide a closure to calculate the grid size dynamically, allowing for custom logic based on the repeater's state or other conditions.

 ## Adding a label to repeater items based on their content

 You may add a label for repeater items using the `itemLabel()` method.
 This method accepts a closure that receives the current item's data in a `$state` variable.
 You must return a string to be used as the item label: